-Many students in Germany have jobs in their spare time.
-Some of them are research assistants (wissenschaftliche Hilfskraft – Hiwi) in universities, research institutes or libraries, for example, whilst others work as waiters or babysitters.
+Many students in Germany work in their spare time.
+Some of them might be research assistants (wissenschaftliche Hilfskraft – HiWi) in universities, research institutes or libraries, while others are waiters or babysitters.
 Students from abroad can also work in Germany alongside their studies.

-Like German students, those who come from EU/EEA countries are allowed to work for up to 20 hours a week during semesters.
-There is no limit to what they can earn during semester breaks.
-Anyone from a country outside the EU can work 120 full days or 240 half-days without the consent of the Federal Employment Agency (BA).
-Generally, either an internship or working as a self employed person is possible while pursuing academic studies as an international student.
-However, it is important to note that any self-employment activitiy need consent of the responsible Foreigners Authority beforehand.
-Among other things, the Authority will proof whether the occupation will either hinder or delay the student in the pursue of their academic goals.
+Students from EU/EEA countries are allowed to work for up to 20 hours per week during the semester, just like German students are.
+There is no limit to how much they can earn during semester breaks.
+Anyone from a country outside the EU can work 120 full days or 240 half-days without the consent of the Federal Employment Agency (Bundesagentur für Arbeit).
+Generally, either an internship or working as a self-employed person is an option while pursuing academic studies as an international student.
+However, it is important to note that any self-employment activity need consent of the competent Foreigners' Authority beforehand.
+Among other things, the Authority will determine whether the occupation will hinder or delay the student in the pursuit of their academic goals.